soot-oss/SootUp/docs/codepropertygraphs.md

     }
     ```

-In this example, we check for data flow dependencies between the `userInput` variable and any `System.out.println` calls, which could indicate a potential injection vulnerability.
+In this example, we check for data flow dependencies between the `userInput` variable and any `println`
+calls, which could indicate a potential injection vulnerability.

 Similarly, we can define our own queries to detect specific patterns that identify common vulnerabilities.